 Notable cases before Trial and Appellate Courts include:

 - U.S. Sugar Corp.
 (D.S.
 Fla.
-2019): defense of property damage and medical monitoring claims arising from pre-harvest burning of sugar cane.
+2022): defense of property damage and medical monitoring claims arising from pre-harvest burning of sugar cane; claims substantially dismissed and remainder dropped by plaintiffs.

 - Bank of America v.
 Commissioner of Internal Revenue (Fed.
 Cir.
-2019): defend on appeal judgment in favor of Bank of America in interest netting case.
+2020) (argued): defend on appeal judgment in favor of Bank of America in interest netting case.

 - In re Aqueous Film-Forming Foams Products Liability Litigation MDL (D.S.C.
 2019): counsel for 3M in complex MDL (and in other non-transferred suits involving alleged PFAS contamination).

-- New York City Rent Stabilization Law Litigation (E.D.N.Y.
-2019): represent trade groups for building owners in due process and taking challenge to City's rent stabilization laws.
+- New York City Rent Stabilization Law Litigation (2d Cir.
+2021; E.D.N.Y.
+2019): represent trade groups and building owners in due process and taking challenge to New York City's rent stabilization laws.

 - Bell v.
 3M Company (D. Colo.
-2018): argued in opposition to class certification of medical monitoring and property damage claims in cases alleging PFAS contamination of water supply.
+2018) (argued): opposition to class certification of medical monitoring and property damage claims in cases alleging PFAS contamination of water supply (case transferred to MDL before ruling).

 - Zino v.
 Whirlpool Corp.
 (6th Cir.
 2018): appeal of trial court ruling erroneously vesting lifetime retiree health benefits.